 Equality lies at the heart of good education.
-It is important to recognise that people do not have the same starting points and that they may experience discrimination and disadvantage on many grounds such as gender, disability, ethnic origin, religious beliefs, class, socio-economic background or domestic situation.
+It is important to recognise that people do not have the same starting points and that they may experience discrimination and disadvantage on many grounds such as age, gender, disability, ethnic origin, religious beliefs, class, socio-economic background or domestic situation.
 Sometimes discrimination is overt and intentional but more often, and more difficult to identify, it is hidden, indirect and maybe unintentional.
 The idea that "everyone is treated the same" often conceals hidden and sometimes unintentional discrimination.
-Promoting equal opportunities involves focusing on each person's individual needs and allows all members of the school community the opportunity to develop their full potential (see school mission statement).
+Promoting equal opportunities involves focusing on each person's individual needs and allows all members of the school community the opportunity for excellent achievement and progress in all that we do (see school vision statement).